 The Republican candidates for U.S. Senate are Themis Klarides, Leora Levy and Peter Lumaj.

-Levy, a member of the Republican National Committee, was a Jeb Bush supporter in 2016.
-She’s since embraced the MAGA movement and opposes abortion rights and gun restrictions.
+Levy is a member of the Republican National Committee, who was a Jeb Bush supporter in 2016.
+She has now embraced the MAGA movement and opposes abortion rights and gun restrictions.